Detecting Damped Lyman-$\alpha$ Absorbers with Gaussian Processes: A GP Model for QSO Spectral Sightlines with Intervening DLAs

-An important feature of this model is that it is not in any way specific to \acro{dla}s.
+An important feature of this model is that it is not in any way specific to \acro{dla}s, nor to data from the \acro{BOSS} instrument.
 Our \acro{gp} model for quasar emission spectra could be modified in an identical manner to model observed flux associated with any desired absorption feature.